fusionfabric/dataclassification/README.md

 ffdc-data-classification-engine lets you classify your datasets and API swaggers using custom definitions and rules that are defined via an exccel template and a dictionary file.

-## Using Excel to define your master dictionary and the configuration template

 ## Quickstart

 ### Install from github-packages